Telonof/PitCrew/docs/GUI_Users.md

 PitCrew relies on custom manifests to know what mods to apply to the game and what priority each file in the mod uses.

 If this is your first time, boot up PitCrew.exe and head to `Manifest -> Create` and select the exe of your game.
-(This is knowing your game has a data_win32 folder in where the manifest will be stored.)
+(This is knowing your game has a data_win32 folder where the manifest will be stored.)

 To then open the manifest on next boot, head to `Manifest -> Open` and select the .txt created inside data_win32 (should be named pitcrewmanifest.txt)

 ## Importing Mods
 The GUI will then prompt you to double click on the box or click `Mod -> Import` on the menu bar to get prompted for a .mdata file.